Skip to main content Skip to footer

 The ODA is still in its infancy, with various components still under specification and many tools and APIs still in beta or under development.

-But by offering a common language, standardised infrastructure and automated operations, with strong governance, it stands as a potential solution for the notorious and ever evolving complexity of the BSS/OSS landscape, helping the telecommunications industry to finally achieve agility.
+But by offering a common language, standardised infrastructure and automated operations, it stands as a potential solution for the notorious and ever evolving complexity of the BSS/OSS landscape.
+In the process, it may may help the telecommunications industry to finally achieve agility.

-Cerillion, a TM Forum member since 2007, is fully on-board with TM Forum initiatives, having adopted its common language standards for more than ten years.
-We have already invested heavily in R&D to implement Open APIs into the core of our product suite – at the time of writing, we are platinum-level with 25 certified Open APIs, and have already started on ODA adoption, signing the ODA Manifesto in 2021 and mapping our modules onto the official component blueprint.
+What's more, we have already invested heavily in R&D to implement Open APIs into the core of our product suite.
+At the time of writing, we are platinum-level with 25 certified Open APIs, and have already started on ODA adoption, signing the ODA Manifesto in 2021 and mapping our modules onto the official component blueprint.